stfc/PSyclone/doc/user_guide/dynamo0p3.rst

             ``"diff_basis_"<field_function_space>``, as appropriate.

-         2) If ``gh_shape`` is ``gh_evaluator`` then we pass one array for each target function space (e.g\. as specified by ``gh_evaluator_targets``).
+         2) If ``gh_shape`` is ``gh_evaluator`` then we pass one array for each target function space (i.e.\ as specified by ``gh_evaluator_targets``).
 Each of these arrays are of rank 3 with extent (``dimension``, ``number_of_dofs``, ``ndf_<target_function_space>``).
 The name of the argument is